 323. UNCTAD continues to cooperate with the five regional economic and social commissions of the United Nations.
-The substance of that cooperation naturally reflects the respective mandates and competencies of each Commission and of UNCTAD: it is focused on such issues as trade, including follow-up to the Uruguay Round, coordination in the provision of trade information, and trade efficiency; transport; work on development strategies and experiences; least developed countries; and cooperation among developing countries.
+The substance of that cooperation naturally reflects the respective mandates and competencies of each Commission and of UNCTAD: it is focused on such issues as trade, including follow-up to the Uruguay Round, coordination in the provision of trade transport; information, and trade efficiency; work on and development strategies experiences; least developed countries; and cooperation among developing countries.
 Over the last few months, the United Nations conducted a review of cooperation between the Commissions and global bodies of the United Nations, including UNCTAD.